- Medical School - UT Health Science Center at San Antonio School of Medicine (2006-2010)

 Furmaga J, Kleinschmidt K, Saunders Elsevier

-- Evidence Based Practice of Critical Care 2nd Edition
+- How do I diagnose and manage patients admitted to the ICU after common poisonings? in Evidence Based Practice of Critical Care 2nd Edition

 N-Acetylcysteine (NAC)-Induced Hyponatremia Caused by an Electronic Medical Record (EMR) Order Error.

 Furmaga J, Wax P, Kleinschmidt K Journal of medical toxicology : official journal of the American College of Medical Toxicology 2015 Jan